ACE-RL: Adaptive Constraint-Enhanced Reward for Long-form Generation Reinforcement Learning: Results and Analysis

 \subsection{Effectiveness of Test-Time Scaling}

 Test-time scaling has been demonstrated to improve performance on reasoning tasks \citep{guo2025deepseek}.
-To investigate whether these benefits extend to long-form generation, we conduct comparative experiments on Qwen-3-1.7B using two modes: ``thinking" and ``non-thinking".
-In the ``thinking" mode, our training paradigm guides the model to first analyze the user's intent and then create a structured plan or chain of thought before generating the final response.
-In contrast, the ``non-thinking" mode involves direct, single-pass generation of the response.
-The results, presented in Table \ref{tab:tts}, indicate that the explicit internal reasoning process leads to the generation of higher-quality content, thereby yielding significantly better performance than the ``non-thinking" approach.
-We present the complete results in Appendix D.
+To investigate whether these benefits extend to long-form generation, we conduct comparative experiments on Qwen3-8B using two modes: "thinking" and "non-thinking".
+In the "thinking" mode, our training paradigm guides the model to first analyze the user's intent and then create a structured plan or chain of thought before generating the final response.
+In contrast, the "non-thinking" mode involves direct, single-pass generation of the response.
+The results, presented in Table \ref{tab:tts}, indicate that the explicit internal reasoning process leads to the generation of higher-quality content, thereby yielding significantly better performance than the "non-thinking" approach.
+We present cases of thinking processes and responses in Appendix \ref{res}.